 You should retain a life insurance lawyer immediately before your delayed claim becomes a denied claim.
 It takes much longer once the claim has been formally denied.
 If you contact us before the actual denial, we can typically convince the insurance company's claims representative to release the money within a week or two.
 Once your claim has been denied, we need to submit a 100-200 page legal brief directly to the insurance company's legal department, and then we have to wait another month for their decision.
 We handle many delayed claims due to life insurance beneficiary disputes, and it is critical you contact us immediately.

 What is the first question you should ask a delayed life insurance claim lawyer that you are thinking of retaining?

 You should ask how many years they have been practicing.
-If they have been practicing less than 15 years, you have a problem.
+If they have been practicing less than 20 years, you likely have a problem.